AndreasChristensen89/resto-booking-system/README.md

         * Test_models - two tests, both pass.
 Test to create objects with both models, Meals and Category.
         * Test_views - one test, passes.
 Tests for code 200.
     * Reservations
-        * When I tested a booking I had to pass in a datetime object.
+        * When I tested a booking, I had to pass in a datetime object.
 On the website we pass in a string which is then converted to datetime, but this did not work for certain tests or when testing the model.
         * Test_booking.
 29 tests, all pass.
 Testing each function in reservations.bookings.py.
 Checking if functions use input from models properly.
 For many tests I created specific tables to have multiple options to return, checking if correct ones are returned with correct priority.
 Had to create opening hours, bookings details, users, and tables for most of the tests.
 For certain tests I started for loops to test function calls with increasing number of guests, and then running self.assert... for each iteration.
         * Test_views - 15 tests, all pass.
 Tested views for code 200 and correct template use.
 For many of them I had to create a user, at times a superuser, and log in.
 For the booking view I logged in and posted a correct form and then checked if a booking had been made.
         * Test_forms - 13 tests, all pass.
 Tested form for errors for wrong input, all fields should be there, which ones are required, minus values, wrong types, not enough tables, enough tables but one with certain method, opening hours, past booking